Cross Bronx Expressway: Western section

 The 181st Street Bridge, and the ramps from the bridge to the existing 178th Street Tunnel and a new 179th Street Tunnel in Manhattan, were originally part of the Cross Bronx Expressway.
 In 1949, workers began widening the 181st Street Bridge, constructing the ramps, and excavating the 179th Street Tunnel.
 The widening was finished by 1950, and the tunnel and interchange opened on May 5, 1952.
 Originally, there had not been any plans to construct an interchange with the Major Deegan Expressway, at the highway's western end, because of the area's steep topography and limited space.
 In December 1952, the city and state reached an agreement to finance the construction of an interchange at that site.

 Plans for the western end of the expressway were modified substantially after the Port Authority of New York and New Jersey announced in 1957 that it would construct a lower deck on the George Washington Bridge.
 To accommodate the additional traffic from the George Washington Bridge, the Trans-Manhattan Expressway and Alexander Hamilton Bridge were to be constructed, connecting the George Washington Bridge and the Cross Bronx Expressway.
 The revised plans were announced in 1958.
 At the time, the Alexander Hamilton Bridge was planned to be completed in 1962, but the interchange with the Major Deegan would not open until two years after that.
+With the opening of the Alexander Hamilton Bridge in 1963, the Cross Bronx Expressway's final segment was completed.
+The project had cost $128 million.

+Post-completion

+1960s to 1990s

-With the opening of the Alexander Hamilton Bridge in April 1963, the $128 million Cross Bronx was completed, but two major interchanges were still incomplete: the Highbridge Interchange with the Major Deegan Expressway (I-87), and the Bruckner Interchange with the Bruckner Expressway (I-95/I-278), the Hutchinson River Parkway, and the Bronx–Whitestone Bridge (I-678).
+When the highway was finished, road signs variously displayed its name and its numeric designation, I-95, creating confusion for motorists; local residents were more familiar with the name, while non-locals typically used the numeric designation.
+The state government also surveyed 30 overpasses across the highway in response to complaints that the overpasses' short railings posed a hazard to pedestrians.
+Additionally, two major interchanges were still incomplete when the expressway's final segment opened: the Highbridge Interchange with the Major Deegan Expressway (I-87), and the Bruckner Interchange with the Bruckner Expressway (I-95/I-278), the Hutchinson River Parkway, and the Hutchinson River Expressway (I-678).

-Later modifications

 The $12.6 million Highbridge Interchange opened in November 1964.

-The $68 million reconstruction of the Bruckner Interchange, allowing Bruckner Expressway traffic to bypass the old traffic circle, opened on January 2, 1972.
-(Cross Bronx traffic passing through to the Throgs Neck Bridge had been able to avoid the circle, but drivers taking the Bruckner in either direction, including those bound for New England, had to exit onto the surface.)
+The reconstruction of the Bruckner Interchange, The rebuilt interchange, allowing Bruckner Expressway traffic to bypass the old traffic circle, opened on January 2, 1972, at a cost of $68 million.
+Cross Bronx traffic passing through to the Throgs Neck Bridge had been able to avoid the circle, but drivers taking the Bruckner in either direction, including those bound for New England, had to exit onto the surface.